Aravind142857/aws-ecommerce/src/app/next-features.md

 10. Checkout using Stripe
 11. Single-page sort
 12. Recent Orders
+13. Rate a product that was previously ordered

 ## Next:
 1. Pagination and more products (n=20 products a page, general query returns items-a-page and num-pages)